Native American name controversy: Chinook Jargon nomenclature

-The Chinook Jargon, the old trade language of the Pacific Northwest, uses siwash (an adaptation of the French sauvage) for "Indian", "Native American", or "First Nations", either as adjective or noun.
-While normally meaning a male native, it is used in certain combinations, such as siwash cosho ("a seal", literally "Indian pig" or "Indian pork").
+Chinook Jargon, the old trade language of the Pacific Northwest, uses siwash (an adaptation of the French sauvage) for 'Indian', 'Native American', or 'First Nations', either as adjective or noun.
+While normally meaning a male native, it is used in certain combinations, such as siwash cosho ('seal', literally 'Indian pig' or 'Indian pork').
 Many native communities perceive the terms sauvage and siwash negatively, but others use it freely.
 They consider use by non-natives to be derogatory.
 In the creolized form of Chinook Jargon spoken at the Grand Ronde Agency in Oregon, a distinction is made between siwash and sawash.
-The accent in the latter is on the second syllable, resembling the French original, and is used in Grand Ronde Jargon meaning "anything native or Indian"; by contrast, they consider siwash to be defamatory.
+The accent in the latter is on the second syllable, resembling the French original, and is used in Grand Ronde Jargon meaning 'anything native or Indian'; by contrast, they consider siwash to be defamatory.

 The Chinook Jargon term for a native woman is klootchman, an originally Nootka word adopted in regional English to mean a native woman or, as in the Jargon, all women and also anything female.
-It originated as a compound of Nootka łūts 'female' with the English suffix -man.
-Hyas klootchman tyee means "queen", klootchman cosho, "sow"; and klootchman tenas or tenas klootchman means "girl" or "little girl".
-Generally klootchman in regional English simply means a native woman and has not acquired the derisive sense of siwash or squaw.
-The short form klootch, encountered only in English-Chinook hybrid phrasings, is always derisive, especially in forms such as blue-eyed klootch.
+It originated as a compound of Nootka łūts ('female') with the English suffix -man.
+Hyas klootchman tyee means 'queen', klootchman cosho means 'sow', and klootchman tenas or tenas klootchman means 'girl' or 'little girl'.
+Generally klootchman in regional English simply means 'native woman' and has not acquired the derisive sense of siwash or squaw.
+The short form klootch, encountered only in English–Chinook hybrid phrasings, is always derisive, especially in forms such as blue-eyed klootch.

 Latin America

-In Mexico, the preferred expression used by both the Government and the media is "Indigenous peoples" (pueblos indígenas in Spanish).
+In Mexico, the preferred expression used by both the Government and the media is Indigenous peoples (pueblos indígenas in Spanish).

 International

-"Indigenous peoples"
+Indigenous peoples

-During the late 20th century the term "Indigenous peoples" evolved into a political term that refers to ethnic groups with historical ties to groups that existed in a territory prior to colonization or formation of a nation state.
-The "I" is always capitalized as it is in references to a group of people.
-In the Americas, the term "Indigenous peoples of the Americas" was adopted, and the term is tailored to specific geographic or political regions, such as "Indigenous peoples of Panama". "'Indigenous peoples' ... is a term that internationalizes the experiences, the issues and the struggles of some of the world's colonized peoples", writes Māori educator Linda Tuhiwai Smith.
+During the late 20th century the term Indigenous peoples evolved into a political term that refers to ethnic groups with historical ties to groups that existed in a territory prior to colonization or formation of a nation state.
+The I is always capitalized as it is in references to a group of people.
+In the Americas, the term Indigenous peoples of the Americas was adopted, and the term is tailored to specific geographic or political regions, such as Indigenous peoples of Panama. "'Indigenous peoples' ... is a term that internationalizes the experiences, the issues and the struggles of some of the world's colonized peoples", writes Māori educator Linda Tuhiwai Smith.
 "The final 's' in 'Indigenous peoples' ... [is] a way of recognizing that there are real differences between different Indigenous peoples."

 Turtle Islander

-A rarely used term is to call the North American continent: Turtle Island.
+A rarely used term is to call the North American continent Turtle Island.
 Though officially named North America, a number of histories from various countries make reference to the myth of a continent existing atop a turtle's back.
 Though not present across all nations and countries, this symbolism and icon has spread to become nearly pan-Indigenous.
-As Europeans, Asians and Africans have terms that allude to their home continents, "Turtle Islander" is an attempt to do just that.
+As Europeans, Asians and Africans have terms that allude to their home continents, Turtle Islander is an attempt to do just that.